mikechew/os/linux/setupRSYNC.md

 ## Setup Tasks:

-rsync is a utility that can be used to synchronise the files and directories from one location to another in an effective manner.
+rsync (stands for remote sync) is a utility that can be used to synchronise the files and directories from one location to another in an effective manner.

 Following is the instructions on how to setup rsync software on the Linux host: